-The HP 64784A Emulator memory mapper allows you to define up to 16 different map terms.
+The HP 64797A Emulator memory mapper allows you to define up to 16 different map terms.
 The minimum size of each map term is 512 bytes.
 You can specify one of the following memory types to each map term.

 eram Emulation RAM.
 This area operates as read/write emulation memory. erom Emulation ROM.
 This area operates as read only emulation memory.
 When the user program writes to this area, the data is not written.
 And, you can configure the emulator to break to the monitor at an attempted write to this area. tram Target RAM.
 This area operates as read/write target memory. trom Target ROM.
 This area operates as read only target memory.
 You can configure the emulator to break to the monitor when the user program writes to this area. grd Guarded memory.
 This area operates as an access-prohibited area.
 When the user program attempts to access to this area, the emulator breaks to the monitor.
-Access with emulator commands are also prohibited.
-The memory type defaulted to tran e of other area (area of no map terms defined) can be n, trom or grd .
+Access with emulator commands are also prohibited. emory type of other area (area of no map terms defined) can be ed to tram , trom or grd .
+The tar memor get system cannot perform direct memory access to the emulation y.